Terrance McKinney: Ultimate Fighting Championship

 Eight days after a first round knockout win in the headliner of LFA 109, McKinney made his promotional debut against Matt Frevola on June 12, 2021, at UFC 263, replacing an injured Frank Camacho.
 He won the fight by knockout seven seconds into the first round, setting the record for the fastest finish in UFC lightweight history.
 After the event, UFC president Dana White announced that even though McKinney did not receive an official Performance of the Night bonus, he would receive an unofficial one.

-On February 26, 2022, McKinney faced Farès Ziam at UFC Fight Night: Makhachev vs. Green, earning a victory via rear-naked choke in the first.
+On February 26, 2022, McKinney faced Farès Ziam at UFC Fight Night 202, earning a victory via rear-naked choke in the first.

-In a fourteen-day turnaround, McKinney stepped in short notice to take on Drew Dober on March 12, at UFC Fight Night: Santos vs. Ankalaev, replacing an injured Ricky Glenn.
+In a fourteen-day turnaround, McKinney stepped in short notice to take on Drew Dober on March 12, at UFC Fight Night 203, replacing an injured Ricky Glenn.
 McKinney knocked down Dober twice within the opening minute, but ultimately lost the fight via technical knockout in round one.

-McKinney faced Erick Gonzalez on August 6, 2022, at UFC on ESPN: Santos vs. Hill.
+McKinney faced Erick Gonzalez on August 6, 2022, at UFC on ESPN 40.
 He won the fight via a rear-naked choke submission in round one.

 McKinney faced Ismael Bonfim on January 21, 2023, at UFC 283.
 He lost the fight via a flying knee knockout in the second round.

-McKinney next faced Nazim Sadykhov at UFC Fight Night: Holm vs. Bueno Silva on July 15, 2023, losing the fight via a rear-naked choke submission in the second round.
+McKinney next faced Nazim Sadykhov at UFC on ESPN 49 on July 15, 2023, losing the fight via a rear-naked choke submission in the second round.